0xsoniclabs/carmen/cpp/README.md

 # Project Carmen
 This directory contains a C++ implementation of the Carmen storage system.

-# Needed Tools
+# Required Tools
-To build the C++ implementation you need the following tools:
+To build the C++ implementation, you need the following tools:
- - a C++ compiler supporting C++20 (recommended clang 14+)
+ - A C++ compiler supporting C++20 (recommended clang 14+)
- - a matching C++ standard library (e.g., on Ubuntu `libc++-14-dev` and `libstdc++-12-dev`)
+ - A matching C++ standard library (e.g., on Ubuntu `libc++-14-dev` and `libstdc++-12-dev`)
- - the bazel build tool
+ - The Bazel build tool

-## Installing bazel
+## Installing Bazel
-We recommend the usage of `Bazelisk` which can be installed as a Go tool using
+We recommend using `Bazelisk`, which can be installed as a Go tool using the following command:
 ```
 go install github.com/bazelbuild/bazelisk@latest
 ```
-Once installed, the `bazelisk` binary can be found in your go tool folder.
-If `$GOPATH` is set, the binary should be located at `$GOPATH/bin/bazelisk`.
+Once installed, the `bazelisk` binary will be located in your Go tool folder.
+If `$GOPATH` is set, the binary should be found at `$GOPATH/bin/bazelisk`.
 If not, it will default to `~/go/bin/bazelisk`.

-The `bazelisk` binary is a drop-in replacement for the `bazel` command which automatically fetches a `bazel` version according to the target project's requirements for you.
-However, to make it accessible as a `bazel` command, a symbolic link must be created.
+The `bazelisk` binary is a drop-in replacement for the `bazel` command that automatically fetches the required version of `bazel` according to the target project’s requirements.
+However, to make it accessible as the `bazel` command, you need to create a symbolic link.

-To do so, pick a directory that is listed in your `$PATH` environment variable and add a symbolic named `bazel` in this directory using
+To do so, pick a directory listed in your `$PATH` environment variable and create a symbolic link named `bazel` in this directory:
 ```
 ln -s <path_to_bazelisk> bazel
 ```
-For instance, if `~/go/bin` is in your `$PATH` environment variable any `bazelisk` has been installed there, run
+For example, if `~/go/bin` is in your `$PATH`, and `bazelisk` was installed there, run:
 ```
 ln -s ~/go/bin/bazelisk ~/go/bin/bazel
 ```
-to get access to `bazel` in your command line.
+This will give you access to `bazel` on the command line.

 ## Installing Formatting Tools

 ### C++ File Formatting
-Code files are required to be formatted using the rules configured for `clang-format` in the repository.
+Code files must be formatted according to the rules configured for `clang-format` in the repository.
 These formatting rules are checked and enforced during pull requests.
-To install `clang-format`, please use your platform specific package manager.
+To install `clang-format`, please use your platform-specific package manager.

 ### Bazel BUILD File Formatter
-We recommend the usage of `buildifier` which can be installed as a Go tool using
+We recommend using `buildifier`, which can be installed as a Go tool:
 ```
 go install github.com/bazelbuild/buildtools/buildifier@latest
 ```
-Once installed, the `buildifier` binary can be found in your go tool folder.
+Once installed, the `buildifier` binary will be found in your Go tool folder.
 If `$GOPATH` is set, the binary should be located at `$GOPATH/bin/buildifier`.
 If not, it will default to `~/go/bin/buildifier`.

 # Build and Test
-To build the full project, use the following commands:
+To build the entire project, use the following command:
 ```
 bazel build //...
 ```

-For this to work you will have to have `bazel` installed on your system, as well as a C++ compiler toolchain supporting the C++20 standard.
+For this to work, you must have `bazel` installed on your system, as well as a C++ compiler toolchain supporting the C++20 standard.
 We recommend using clang.

-To run all unit tests, run
+To run all unit tests, use:
 ```
 bazel test //...
 ```

-Individual targets can be build using commands similar to
+You can build individual targets using commands like:
 ```
 bazel run //common:type_test
 ```

 # Profiling
-To profile and visualize profiled data, we recommend using the `pprof`.
-To install it as Go tool, run:
+To profile and visualize profiled data, we recommend using `pprof`.
+To install it as a Go tool, run:
 ```
 go install github.com/google/pprof@latest
 ```

-The binary will be installed in `$GOPATH/bin` (`$HOME/go/bin` by default).
-To make it accessible as a `pprof` command, a symbolic link or alias must be created.
+The binary will be installed in `$GOPATH/bin` (default is `$HOME/go/bin`).
+To make it accessible as the `pprof` command, create a symbolic link or alias:
 ```
 alias pprof=<path_to_pprof>
 ```
-To make alias persistent, put it into your `.bashrc` or `.zshrc` file.
+To make the alias persistent, add it to your `.bashrc` or `.zshrc` file.

-Link profiler (`//third_party/gperftools:profiler`) into the target binary you want to profile.
+Link the profiler (`//third_party/gperftools:profiler`) into the target binary you want to profile.

 Example:
 ```